smazurchuk/smazurchuk.github.io/_posts/2020-02-20-assimilies.md

 ---
 When I first learned about the ability of distributionally derived word representations to complete analogies I was very surprised.
 I thought, "surely we are on the cusp of deeply understanding language".
 I think that sometimes we get so used to common knowledge that it looses some of its wonder.
 Why should distributional models perform well at analogies?
 Shouldn't analogies be a generally difficult task which require deep understanding?
 Surely completing analogies requires at least as much semantic information (if not more) as assigning pronouns to their proper referent?

 Of course, the field of linguistics has recognized the somewhat counter intuitive result that in-fact the reverse is true.
-It is surprisingly hard to assign roles to nouns, but word-ratings have been successfull at completing analogies since the 1970's!
+It is surprisingly hard to assign roles to pronouns, but word-ratings have been shown to be capable of completing analogies since the 1970's! (source)

 ## Winograd Schemas

-It turns out that

-For example, take the sentence:
+The [Winograd Schema Challenge](https://en.wikipedia.org/wiki/Winograd_Schema_Challenge) (WSC) is a test of machine intelligence that was proposed by Hector Levesque (UoT).
+Roughly, it is a pair of sentences which contain two noun phrases and an ambiguous pronoun which refers to different noun-phrases in the sentences.
+The prototypical example is given below:

 > The city councilmen refused the demonstrators a permit because they feared violence.

 In asking who *they* refers to, it seems a rather simplistic task to assign it to *the committee*.
 However, by just changing the last words, we can change the role asignment

 > The city councilmen refused the demonstrators a permit because they advocated violence.

+This demonstrates that what might seem a simple task which can simply be answered through syntactic regularities of language, actually requires understanding the semantics of the sentence.

+## Motivation

+So, why did I reference analogies and Winograd schemas?
+Well, it is motivated by the success of word rating models at solving analogies.
+My hunch is that

 ## Looking for Analogies
 Following this line of thought, I considered whether we could derive word meanings through the use of assimilies in literature.
 For example, the sentence